 Which? tests approximately 50 camcorders a year and puts each model through a series of meticulous tests.
 These are designed to be both rigorous and repeatable, so you can trust in the quality of your next camcorder.

-All the assessments described above contribute to a total test score, so that we can identify the best camcorders from the worst and compare the different models.
-We focus on video quality, sound quality, ease of use, battery life, viewfinder and monitor, still image quality and don’t take price into account.
+All the assessments described above contribute to a total test score, so that we can identify the best camcorders and compare the different models.
+We focus on video quality, sound quality, ease of use, battery life, the viewfinder and monitor, and still image quality, and don’t take price into account.
 The total score breaks down as follows: